-- 5. Pursuant to section 125 of the Act, this consent shall lapse 5 years after the date it commences unless either the consent is given effect to, or the Council has granted extensions pursuant to section 125(1A)(b) of the Act. - 6.
-This consent shall expire 15 years after the date it commences.
+Pursuant to section 125 of the Act, this consent shall lapse 5 years after the date of issue of the consent it commences -unless either the consent is given effect to, or the Council has granted extensions pursuant to section 125(1A)(b) of the Act.

+6. This consent shall expire 15 years after the date it commences.